krzychu124/CS-AdvancedVehicleOptions/README.md

 - Compatibility : If TLM is present and active, disable some vehicle parameters; cannot be turned off, default setting: ON
 - Compatibility : If IPT is present and active, disable some vehicle parameters; can be turned off, default setting: ON

+Compatibility logic - if vehicle spawning is controlled by game, the vehicle will always be turned on (even if it was disabled before)

 New Category for Intercity Bus

 Support for categorizing properly Bus trailers.
 SteamID config file 06-Apr-2020 for 1.9.1.

+Hiding GUI works again

 # CS-AdvancedVehicleOptions 1.9.0